 When you go to a dentist for a dental checkup, you will most likely see a general dentist.
 At least, all professional dentists have a degree in Dental Surgery, colloquially called DDS.
 They cannot begin to practice their profession in the UK without certification, ensuring that your dentist is a qualified person.

-General dentists usually spend their days working with assistants, technicians, hygienists, and other personnel specialising in the dental field.
+General dentists like DentalBe usually spend their days working with assistants, technicians, hygienists, and other personnel specialising in the dental field.
 They can offer you many services, including;

 - Annual or biannual routine dental checkups